 care no longer

-light three sticks
+light three sticks for continuous improvement

 Had Brown’s collection ended with the overall sentiment in ‘Continuous improvement’ – that here in this world we find no trace of the public good “not / anywhere/ now” (147), then perhaps thoughtful readers would finish her corpus with heavy heart.
 Fortunately, brewing ‘Rooibos’ rescues the reader from despondency.
 Here we catch sight of Brown’s vocational sass, as she reflects during late afternoon when “there’s less than an hour / to wring / colour / from the backyard sky,” (152) that in writing poetry –